-For any enquiries, please contact Dr Matthew Ponting.
+For any enquiries, please contact Dr Magnus Widell.

-You will take a taught programme of 180 credit points, comprised of 8 modules, each of 15 credit points, divided evenly into 4 modules per semester.
-You will also be required to produce a 15,000-20,000 word research dissertation worth 60 credits which is to be submitted at the end of the academic year.
+You will take a taught programme of 180 credit points, comprised of 120 credits worth of modules plus a 15,000-20,000 word research dissertation worth 60 credits which is to be submitted at the end of the academic year.
 You will be able to tailor the degree programme to suit your interests and requirements as far as possible within the options available.

 Why Department of Archaeology, Classics and Egyptology?